Millennium Line: Phase II: Evergreen Extension (2016)

 The second phase of the Millennium Line was to be an extension from Lougheed Mall to Coquitlam (then known as the Port Moody–Coquitlam (PMC) Line), which would have provided a "one-seat ride" from Coquitlam to VCC–Clark station.
 A short spur and switches to the PMC Line were installed to the east of Lougheed Town Centre station and a third platform was roughed-in in anticipation of the extension.
 Phase II was placed on hold following a change in provincial government.

 A SkyTrain extension from Lougheed Town Centre station to Coquitlam Town Centre was proposed when the original Millennium Line was built and the necessary junction tracks for such an extension were built at the station during its initial construction.
 At one point prior to 2008, the mode planned for the extension was changed to light rail instead of SkyTrain, which meant that the junction tracks would have remained unused.
 However, in February 2008, plans reverted to the use of SkyTrain technology for the extension, to facilitate higher ridership, shorten travel times and to integrate seamlessly with the existing SkyTrain network.
 As a result, the junction tracks and roughed-in third platform at Lougheed Town Centre station were used as part of the Evergreen Extension.

 Construction of the Evergreen Extension began in 2013 and was completed in late 2016.
 The extension opened for revenue service on December 2, 2016.

 Expansion plans

 Broadway extension

 On March 16, 2018, the provincial government approved the construction of the "Broadway Subway Project", an initiative which will extend the Millennium Line west to Arbutus Street and add six new stations.
 The extension will be 5.7 km long, all but 700 m of which will be underground, and cost an estimated $2.83 billion.
 Originally scheduled for a 2025 opening, the expected opening was pushed back to early 2026 in November 2022.
-The delay was caused by a labor dispute involving concrete workers which started in June 2022.
+The delay was caused by a labour dispute involving concrete workers which started in June 2022.
+On May 24, 2024, the province revealed that the project would be delayed further, to late 2027.

 While six new stations are confirmed for the Broadway extension, one will become part of the existing Broadway–City Hall Canada Line station, which is scheduled to be upgraded as part of the project: